Bilal52542/Battle-Ship/README.md

 - Grid updates showing **Hit / Miss**
 - Input validation and error handling
 - Clean console UI using Irvine32 I/O helpers

+---

+## 🚀 How to Run

+## 🎮Run the Game (no setup needed)
+1. Go to the `battle-ship.exe` file in the repo.
+2. Double-click it to launch the game in your console.